pritzvi/daily-pennsylvanian-basic-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Reconfigured to get Sports headline from DP for CIS 3500 HW02
+The scraper has been configured to retrieve the top sports headline from The Daily Pennsylvanian's homepage.
+It works by first locating the Sports section through its unique header (an h3 element with class "frontpage-section" containing the text "Sports"), then navigating to its parent div container.
+Within this sports section, it finds the first article summary (div with class "article-summary") and extracts the headline text from its frontpage link.
+This approach ensures we consistently get the most prominent sports story of the day, which is typically the lead article in the sports section.
+The scraper includes proper browser headers to prevent request blocking and handles text cleaning through the strip() method.
+This modification provides reliable access to the latest Penn sports coverage, making it particularly useful for tracking athletic news and developments.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: